mandgenikhil/to-do-app/README.md

 5. Docker
 6. Docker Compose

-In order to run the web app with installing anything, we can use following docker-compose commands to run the web app.
+In order to run the web app, we can use following docker-compose commands to run the web app.

 1. go to to-do-app/to_do_app/ directory where docker-compose.yml is present.
 2. after insattling Docker and Docker-Compose, use the follwoing commands,